jsameoto/Inshore/README.md

 7: Test your changes to ensure there are no bugs within your FORK

 8: You can now submit a PULL REQUEST from your FORK to the Mar-scal MASTER
-  - For Inshore related Pull Requests, BW will review the PULL REQUEST to ensure it does not cause any issues.
+  - For Inshore related Pull Requests, BW will review the PULL REQUEST to ensure it does not cause any issues, for all other pull requests, FK and DK will review.
       -BW will also identify any ISSUES that need to be opened and/or closed, and integrated with pull requests too.
   - If you are aware of ISSUES being resolved/opened feel free to integrate these into the PULL REQUEST yourself